ncatlab/nlab-content/pages/8/4/5/0/548/content.md

 If $(C\stackrel{\delta}{\to}P)$ is a crossed module, the corresponding _2-group_ has $G_0 = P$, $G_1 = C\rtimes P$, the [semi-direct product](http://en.wikipedia.org/wiki/Semi-direct_product) of $C$ and $P$, using the action of $P$ on $C$, given in the specification of the crossed module.
 The maps are $s(c,p) = p$, $t(c,p) = \delta(c)\cdot p$, (with the other structure maps left as exercises).

+# Weak $2$-groups

-* Other forms of _2-group_ exist, in which the key observation is that any strict 2-group as above gives a strict monoidal category with inverses.
+Other forms of _2-group_ exist, in which the key observation is that any strict 2-group as above gives a strict monoidal category with inverses.
 It is therefore natural to look at monoidal categories with weak inverses, and these are the general form of 2-group.
 (To be added, by someone at a later date).